ketor/jjz_mirror/README.md

 Introduction
 -----------

-This project is a mirror of www.jinjing365.com.
+This project begin with a mirror of www.jinjing365.com, but with simplified code.

 How to use
 ----------

-Open html files in your brower.
+1. Open index.html files in your pc brower.
+2. deploy all files into a webserver like nginx.
+3. 1.html is all-in-one solution, you can use it on your iPhone, using browser like GoodReader.

 Future
 ---------